orbeon/orbeon-forms-doc/form-runner/persistence/autosave.md

 ### Summary page

-The summary page shows the drafts, on separate lines and clearly marked as such.
-From the summary page, users can click on a draft to open it, or select it to then delete it, assuming they have the permission to do so.
+The Summary page shows the drafts, on separate lines and clearly marked as such.
+From the Summary page, users can click on a draft to open it, or select it to then delete it, assuming they have the permission to do so.

 ![Summary page](../../.gitbook/assets/autosave-summary.png)